thomas992/Lux/documentation/README.md

 }
 ```

-There are three kind of variables in LoLa:
+There are three kind of variables in Lux:

 - Global Variables
 - Local Variables